morel-g/generative-models/Readme.md

 ## Audio datasets

-Continuous generative models applied to mel spectrograms of audio signals, trained on music samples from the [**audio-diffusion-256**](https://huggingface.co/datasets/teticio/audio-diffusion-256) dataset see also the original [audio-diffusion](https://github.com/teticio/audio-diffusion) repository.
+In this section continuous generative models are applied to mel spectrograms of audio signals, trained on music samples from the [**audio-diffusion-256**](https://huggingface.co/datasets/teticio/audio-diffusion-256) dataset see also the original [audio-diffusion](https://github.com/teticio/audio-diffusion) repository.

 <div align="center">